• Products

 • About Us

 For many, the rules regarding Social Security benefits are unclear, particularly when it comes to spousal benefits.
 Making matters more challenging is the fact that the rules aren’t the same for those who are married, widowed, or divorced.
-These examples can help clarify some of the confusion using four scenarios.
+This flyer can help clarify some of the confusion using four hypothetical scenarios.

 1. Spousal Benefits for Married Couples1